Stone-Red-Code/Markdowser/README.md

 # Markdowser
 > A web browser that renders markdown instead of HTML

+## What is it?

+Markdowser is a web browser that renders Markdown instead of HTML.\
+It uses the [ReverseMarkdown](https://github.com/mysticmind/reversemarkdown-net) library to convert HTML websites to Markdown.
+This gets rid of all the clutter and is supposed to make the content more readable and consistent across different websites.

 ## Setup

 1. Download one of the [releases](https://github.com/Stone-Red-Code/Markdowser/releases).